Natural Folate vs. Folic Acid for Fertility & Pregnancy

 Also, because natural folate is used so liberally by the developing baby, it’s important for the mother to increase folate consumption, BEFORE pregnancy.

 As I always explain, I’d love for women to start preparing their bodies for pregnancy well before conceiving.
 Aim for a minimum of six months’ preparation to ensure the best outcomes for you and baby.

 Beyond just folate supplementation, it’s also critical to get your microbiome in top form (since it becomes your baby’s foundation for his or her immune system).
-The Super Gentle Cleanse is a great start.
+My 30 Day Cleanse Health Program is an excellent start.

 What Are Symptoms Of Folate Deficiency?

 Symptoms are folate deficiency include:

 Symptoms of children born to women who had folate deficiency during pregnancy